dbos-inc/dbos-docs/docs/quickstart.md

 Then, run this command to deploy your app.
 It will first prompt you to login and provision a Postgres database server on the cloud.
 After that, it will deploy your app to DBOS Cloud.
-In less than a minute, it should print `Access your application at <URL>`.

-To see that your app is working, visit `<URL>` in your browser.
 </article>

 <article className="col col--6">